Warning notification:Warning

 Going to college when you have type 1 diabetes

-There's a lot to think about and plan, but you can enjoy your time at college and do the things everyone else does.
+There's a lot to think about and plan, but you can still enjoy your time at college and do the things everyone else does.

 Tell people about your diabetes